Bas-Huizer/Rpi-camera-robot-car/README.md

 In the mean time: if you find anything usefull, please help your self!
 If you can help me out with structuring my linear scripts, I would be more than obliged with a pull request ;-0)

+The script WIP_follow_signs works for the openCV part.
+I experienced the importance of the light settings.
+It is about homgeneous light: no direct lightning on the signs, no shades (or fully in shade).